kkthecoder/express-ts-demo/README.md

 };
 ```

-But middleware-based validation with Zod helps us decouple validation logic from your controller, making your code more modular, testable, and reusable.
+But middleware-based validation with Zod helps us decouple validation logic from controller, making code more modular, testable, and reusable.
 Hence we have used middleware.